-This event is a fundraiser for the Grand Canyon Association, a 501 (c)(3) nonprofit organization.
-The Grand Canyon Association will retain a 50 percent commission on all sales.
+This event is a fundraiser for the Grand Canyon Conservancy, a 501 (c)(3) nonprofit organization.
+The Grand Canyon Conservancy will retain a 50 percent commission on all sales.
 Payments for work sold will be mailed to the artist shortly after the sale of each piece.

 Shipment of Unsold Art

 Artists are responsible for the cost of returning unsold artwork.
 All artists must provide FedEx or UPS account numbers for the return of unsold art.